Lindenstraße: Development

-The creator of Lindenstraße is Hans W. Geißendörfer, whose company Geißendörfer Film- und Fernsehproduktion GmbH (GFF - "Geißendörfer film and TV productions") still produces the series today.
+The creator of Lindenstraße is Hans W. Geißendörfer, whose company Geißendörfer Film- und Fernsehproduktion GmbH (GFF - "Geißendörfer film and TV productions") produced the series until its end.
 In the beginning, Geißendörfer also directed the series.
 It is set in Munich, but filmed at the WDR studios in Cologne-Bocklemünd, where an entire outdoor street mock-up of the eponymous Lindenstraße was built.
 An actual street named 'Lindenstraße' exists in Munich's Harlaching district, but it has nothing to do with the series' fictional street.

 The show is based on the long-running British soap Coronation Street, from which it borrows its main premise (the everyday life of a number of neighbours).
 It tackles topics such as racism, cancer, AIDS, Alzheimer's disease, disabilities (both physical and mental), and homosexuality.
 In 1987, it gained attention for showing the first gay kiss on German television.
 The show is also known for its prompt incorporation of real-life events and current topics.

 United States television actor Larry Hagman made a cameo appearance on Lindenstraße on 19 February 2006.

 Geißendörfer wrote and directed the first 31 episodes himself.
-Now, there are different directors that take turns in about 10-episode blocks.
-The current directors are Herwig Fischer, Kerstin Krause, Dominikus Probst and Iain Dilthey.
+After that, the series was directed by a rotating group of directors that took turns in about 10-episode blocks.
+Among them were Herwig Fischer, Kerstin Krause, Dominikus Probst and Iain Dilthey.

 There have been many different writers of the show throughout the years.
-Currently, three authors share the responsibility of writing the episodes: Michael Meisheit, who has been writing for Lindenstraße since 1997, and Irene Fischer, who has been writing for Lindenstraße since 1999.
+Among them were Michael Meisheit, who has been writing for Lindenstraße from 1997 to 2018, and Irene Fischer, who has been writing for Lindenstraße from 1999 to 2016.
 She has also been playing a main character in the series since 1987.
 In 2013, Geißendörfer's daughter Hana Geißendörfer joined the team and the first episodes written by her aired in late April.